 Content curation networks allow people to discover, save and share contemporary and trending multimedia.
 Typically, these are networks that focus on creativity.
 The best example is Pinterest, where users can easily search for ideas, pin them on their boards, and share them across other socials.

-This kind of network is highly visual, requiring users to post content that is striking and compelling enough to be pinned.
+This kind of network is highly visual, requiring users to leverage effective social media management tools that empower them to schedule and post content that is striking and compelling enough to be pinned.
 It’s an excellent platform to create brand awareness and encourage audience engagement.

 6. Blogging and publishing networks